• Skip to primary navigation

 • Make sure to use vegan baking sticks instead of butter.

-• Only use a non dairy milk of choice.
+• Only use a non-dairy milk of choice.

 For Regular All Purpose Flour

-• Use 2 cups of packed AP Flour (336 grams)
+• Use 2 cups of packed AP Flour (336 grams).

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with these some of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 A stack of three donuts with the top one missing a bite.